 Cienciala, who did the writing in this volume, added all the language about execution.
-Likewise in her discussion of the documents, none of which mentions executions, shootings, killing, death, etc., at all, Cienciala continuously adds language to remind the readers that, in her interpretation, these prisoners were being transported to places / 102 / where they would be executed.
-Here are a few examples (again, I have added the emphasis):
+Likewise in her discussion of the documents, none of which mentions executions, shootings, killing, death, etc., at all, Cienciala continuously adds language to remind the readers that, in her interpretation, these prisoners were being transported to places where they would be executed.
+Here are a few examples (emphasis added):